jatinchavan3010/react-challenge-main/README.md

 6. Appearance: Style is secondary; however, a basic, user-friendly UI is appreciated
 7. Anything else: You are welcome to add any features that highlight your capabilities

+### Additional Improvements If I Had More Time

+1. Additional Filters and Sorting Options.
+2. Error Boundary Component as the application grows for handling render errors gracefully.
+3. More test cases particularly with filters and search as the application grows.
+4. It would be beneficial to implement pagination when search results become long.
+5. Implement caching techniques to optimize and make the app more efficient.

 ## Getting Started

 ### Scripts